plentymarkets/docs-raw/plentyInterface/Accounting.md

 ### VatServiceContract<a name="accounting_contracts_vatservicecontract"></a>

-Provides methods for quick vat field/rate/name search on a given Vat instance.
+Provides methods for a quick search of VAT fields, VAT rates and VAT names of a specific VAT configuration.

 #### Namespace